Introduction to Computers MCQ Quiz - Objective Question with Answer for Introduction to Computers - Download Free PDF

 Introduction to Computers Question 4 Detailed Solution

-The correct answer is New Folder.
+The correct option is (2)

 Key Points